jcpowermac/jcpowermac.github.io/_posts/2016-07-13-ansible-windows-vsphere.md

 #### Method #2 - VMware Tools

 With VMware Tools installed the configuration of WinRM can be executed via the guest operations API.
-There is already an Ansible module - [vmware_vm_shell](https://docs.ansible.com/ansible/vmware_vm_shell_module.html) available for us.
+There is already an Ansible module - [vmware_vm_shell](https://docs.ansible.com/ansible/vmware_vm_shell_module.html) available for use.
 The [playbook](https://github.com/jcpowermac/ansible-vsphere-winrm/blob/master/site.yml) is available below.

 ```yaml